 3. Assemble the flat boxes upon receiving them.

 We deliver your custom boxes flat and ready for fast assembly.
 Our mailer boxes are scored with lines to show you where to fold each section and complete its final form.
-Shipping boxes come pre-glued, so all you must do is fold each section before correctly placing each item inside.
+Shipping boxes arrive with the sides pre-glued, so you’ll only need to fold and secure the bottom side before packaging all your items.

 There are many factors and features that go into creating your custom box packaging.
 But with the right strategy, a comprehensive checklist, and your brand guide, you’ll be able to come up with unforgettable package customers will want to buy again.